toggledbits/PluginTools/README.md

   Like `PFB.timer.once()` in every respect, except that the timer recurs on the interval provided automatically until cancelled.
 CAUTION: intervals less than 60 seconds are not good practice and may place an undue load on some systems.
 The return value of the function is the timer ID.
 The first call to `func` will occur at `seconds` after the timer is created.
 * `PFB.timer.cancel( timerID )`
   Cancel the timer identified by `timerID`.
-* `PFB.timer.reschedule( timerID, seconds )`
+* `PFB.timer.reschedule( timerID, seconds [, ... ] )`
   Reschedule a timer for `seconds` seconds in the future.
 If the timer is an interval timer, the interval is reset and will occur at the new time after the previous triggering.
+If additional arguments are given, they replace the extra arguments given when the timer was created.
 * `PFB.timer.get( timerID )`
   Return the timer structure used by the timer.
 This is table containing keys `id`, `when`, `func`, `owner`, and `args`.
 This is for informational purposes only.
 The table contents should not be modified; modifying the table contents directly will not change scheduling of the timer and will likely disrupt the overall operation of timer functions.